czbiohub-sf/cerebra/paper/paper.md

 If an overlapping interval is found we retrieve the peptide-level variant from this node of the _genome interval tree_.
 Peptide-level variants are converted to [ENSEMBL](https://uswest.ensembl.org/index.html) protein IDs, in accordance with the [HGVS](https://varnomen.hgvs.org/) sequence variant nomenclature.
-The output is a hierarchically ordered text file (CSV or JSON) that reports the the Ensemble protein ID and the gene associated with each variant, for each experimental sample.
+The output is a hierarchically ordered text file (CSV or JSON) that reports the the ENSEMBL protein ID and the gene associated with each variant, for each experimental sample.

 Variant callers are known to produce a great deal of false positives, especially when applied to single-cell RNA-seq data [@Enge:2017].
 To address this concern we include the `--report_coverage` option.